Croatia What to visit

 Accommodation in Zadar

 In Zadar, I opted to stay a bit further from the city centre at Demar Residence.
-Located in a much quieter part of town, Demar Residence offers a more luxurious set of flats.
+Located in a quieter area of Zadar, it offers a more upscale experience with spacious, well-designed flats perfect for relaxing after a day of exploring.

 » Split